 MVP and Lean are terms that are becoming increasingly prominent in today’s fast-paced corporate world.
 A significant advantage of startups is that they teach entrepreneurs how to develop a long-term, profitable enterprise.
 They can scientifically verify their learning by carrying out a variety of experiments on themselves.
 MVP is a strategy for assessing progress in the face of uncertainty and ambiguity.

-What role does market research play in the development of MVPs?
+What role does market research play in MVP development?

 40% of startups fail because there is no demand in the market.
 It is vital to determine the needs of the market and confirm that your product will serve its purpose and bridge a gap in the market to ensure its success.
 Competition analysis is becoming more important than ever before, as the complexity and cost of project development and promotion are directly proportional to the amount of competition present.
 Furthermore, the trick is not to underestimate the cost of marketing.

 When it comes to marketing, the strategy and price of promotion are heavily influenced by the complexity of the customer acquisition and engagement process.
 In reality, this can only be understood after a series of tests, or at the very least, obtaining some form of preliminary market feedback.
 When developing an MVP, it is critical to strike a balance between cost and quality for the project.
 A common misconception is to have the project embody a minimal approach, while this usually ensures that the balance between time to market and cost of project is achieved, consumers tend to criticize the raw test version and developers end up dismissing the project as a whole.
 Market research provides a more accurate estimate of the MVP as well as an understanding of the budget for promotion, without which your MVP will never take off.

 The importance of market research